 In this newborn stage, eating and sleeping are all that matter for the puppies.
 Their sense of vision as well as hearing will still not work yet; only the senses of taste and touch will operate.

 Despite their colossal size, Great Pyrenees puppies only weigh about 1 pound (0.45 kg) at birth but quickly grow to 2 pounds (0.9 kg) within a week.

 At two weeks, they should already weigh about 3 pounds (1.3 kg).

-By one month old, the Great Pyrenees puppy will start crawling forward and backward, wag their tails and begin standing up.
+By one month old, your puppy will start crawling forward and backward, wag their tails and begin standing up.

-At this age, your puppy’s personality has already started developing.
+At this age, his personality has already started developing.